openlilylib/snippets/custom-music-fonts/smufl/README.md

 #### Using the font in LilyPond files ####

-and that the openLilyLib snippets repository is present locally and in Lilypond's search path.
+Ensure that the openLilyLib snippets repository is present locally and in Lilypond's search path.
 Include `custom-music-fonts/smufl/definitions.ily` and add `\bravuraOn` (or `\smuflOn` to avoid Bravura-specific overrides) to the Staff context:

 ```lilypond